-- Required Textbook - [Xenophon's \Anabasis, Books I-IV\](#) by Maurice W. Mather and Joseph William Hewitt (University of Oklahoma Press, 1962).
-Make sure you purchase the paperback!
-Line numbers may be different in the hardcover. - Optional Advanced Dictionaries - [The Brill Dictionary of Ancient Greek](#) by Franco Montanari (Brill, 2015) Although this is pricey (\$131), it's still less than the so-called "Great Scott," or unabridged version of the Lexicon listed above.
+Optional Advanced Dictionaries

+- [The Brill Dictionary of Ancient Greek](#) by Franco Montanari, (Brill Academic Pub, 2015).
+Although this is pricey (\$131), it's still less than the so-called "Great Scott," or unabridged version of the Lexicon listed below.
 It is scholarly, extensive, more modern, and easier to read than Liddell & Scott's massive tome.
-For the Classics student who's looking for a complete Greek Lexicon, this is a great option. - [An Intermediate Greek-English Lexicon](#) by Liddell and Scott, 7th ed.
+For the Classics student looking for a complete Greek Lexicon, this is a great option. - [An Intermediate Greek-English Lexicon](#) by Liddell and Scott, 7th ed.
 (Oxford University Press, 1945).
-Often referred to as the "Middle Liddell," this volume isn't the biggest or the smallest; it's just right!
-This is the middle-sized gold standard Classical Greek dictionary for those who can't afford the full unabridged version (2,446 pages for \$207!). - Optional Advanced Grammars - [Introduction to Attic Greek](#) by Donald Mastronarde (University of California Press, 2nd ed, 2013) I rejected this book as too overwhelming as a beginning text, but it provides a great reference grammar for the advanced student.
-It's a great place for a more in-depth description of grammatical points than you find in Athenaze. - [Greek Grammar \(Revised Edition\)](#) by Herbert Weir Smyth (Harvard University Press, 1956) This is reprinted from the 1920 edition, revised in 1956, and is considered by many to be the gold standard authority on Greek Grammar.
-It can be a little difficult to use, partly because the wonders of modern computer-assisted typesetting and layout were not yet available, but it is comprehensive, and it cites examples from throughout Greek literature.
-If you want the granddaddy grammar, choose this over Mastronarde (above).
+Often referred to as the "Middle Liddell," this volume isn't the biggest or the smallest, it's just right!
+This is the middle size of the gold standard Classical Greek dictionary for those who can't afford the full unabridged version (2,448 page for \$207!).

+Optional Advanced Grammars

+- [Introduction to Attic Greek](#) by Donald J. Mastronarde (University of California Press, 2nd ed, 2013).
+Though I rejected this book as too overwhelming to be used as a beginning text, it provides a great reference grammar for the advanced student.
+It's a great place for a more in-depth description of grammatical points than you find in Athenaze. - [Greek Grammar \(Revised Edition\)](#) by Herbert Weir Smyth (originally Harvard University Press, 1945; reprinted by Martino Fine Books, 2013).
+This is considered by many Classicists to be the standard, definitive Greek Grammar.
+It's unwieldy, old-fashioned organization takes a little getting used to, but there is no questioning its scholarship and depth.
+A great resource for both common and obscure elements of Classical Greek.